 Graduate Outcomes statistical releases - webinar recordings

-As part of our approach to the dissemination of Graduate Outcomes statistical outputs, we have delivered a series of webinars about the contents of each Statistical Bulletin.
-This page shares a recordings of two webinars and provides answers to some of the detailed questions raised.
+As part of our approach to the dissemination of Graduate Outcomes statistical outputs, we have delivered a series of webinars about the contents of each release.
+This page shares recordings of these webinars and provides answers to some of the detailed questions raised.